 After having contracted pneumonia, Day died on 13 May 2019, at the age of 97.
 Her own foundation, the Doris Day Animal Foundation, announced her death.
 At the request of Day, the Foundation announced no funeral, tomb or other public monuments would be available.

-Doris Day Net Worth
+Doris Day Net Worth in 2020

 At the time of her death, Doris Day Net Worth was estimated at about $200 million.